 Icons: The DC Comics and Wildstorm Art of Jim Lee

 I like looking at the drawings, especially the ones that turned into action figures.

 It was a Superhero Wii game that got my son really in Marvel and DC comic superheroes but it’s launched him into drawing comics at a mad frenzy, reading comics and now reading these books on comic book artists.
 I was thrilled to learn that Jim Lee is Korean American (my son is half Korean American) and persuaded his parents to let him try this “comic book drawing thing” instead of pursuing medicine at Princeton.
 I told my son that we might even be related!

-What is really great about this book is that you see the sketches Jim Lee drew as well as the finished art work.
-He’s a master as drawing realistic faces and muscles; not an easy thing to do!
-We also noticed how all the elements in his drawing have a sense of movement and drama and tried to pay attention as to how he did that. [coffee table non fiction book, ages 9 and up]
+What is really great about this book is that you see the sketches Jim Lee drew as well as the finished artwork.
+He’s a master at drawing realistic faces and muscles; not an easy thing to do!
+We also noticed how all the elements in his drawing have a sense of movement and drama and tried to pay attention as to how he did that. [coffee table nonfiction book, ages 9 and up]

 2015 Book of World Records from Scholastic